Friedrich Melchior, Baron von Grimm: Retirement

 From Erinnerungen einer Urgrossmutter, it becomes clear that, in 1792, he left Rue du Mont-Blanc (in 1792, during the French Revolution, rue de la Chaussée d'Antin was renamed rue du Mont-Blanc, after the department of that name.
 It regained its original name in 1815), and settled in Gotha, living in the ducal palace Friedenstein Palace.
-His poverty was relieved by Catherine, who shortly before her death appointed him minister of Russia at Hamburg.
-Although not very thrilled, he travelled with Émilie de Belsunce, Mme. d'Épinay's granddaughter, later Comtesse de Bueil.
+His poverty was relieved by Empress Catherine, who shortly before her death appointed him minister of Russia at Hamburg.
+Although not very thrilled, he travelled with Émilie de Belsunce, Mme d'Épinay's granddaughter, later Comtesse de Bueil.
 When he suddenly became blind on 17 January 1797, he gave up his new post.
 (Grimm had problems with his eyesight since 1762.)
 He and the young Émilie stayed a few weeks in Altona.
 They travelled to Braunschweig, where they stayed from the summer of 1797 until June 1800, and where Émilie was tutored by Willem Bilderdijk.
 Grimm was then invited again by Ernest II, Duke of Saxe-Gotha-Altenburg.

-He died at Gotha on 19 December 1807.
+He died in Gotha, aged 83, on 19 December 1807.

 The main-belt asteroid 6912 Grimm was named after him.